vitaly-t/spex/docs/concept/batch.md

 Each time you are likely to open a receiving context, execute a batch of independent promises, and then release the context.

-And while rejected promises may or may not be ignored, they often need to be finalized/settled in order to avoid execution against a released context.
+And while rejected promises may or may not be ignored, they often need to be finalized (settled) in order to avoid execution against a released context.

 The standard method `promise.all` isn't suitable in this case, because it does not guarantee to